 The Hydrocarbon Recoupment amount for all Appraisal Operations conducted as Non-Consent Operations is the Non-Participating Interest Share of the Costs of the Appraisal Operation multiplied by __________ percent (___%).

-Non-Consent Proprietary Geophysical Operations (if checked below and Exhibit “L” is attached to this Agreement), Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFEs
+Contract Area Assessment and/or Permitting AFEs (if checked below), Non-Consent Proprietary Geophysical Operations (if checked below and Exhibit “L” is attached to this Agreement), Long Lead Well Operation AFEs, Feasibility AFEs, Selection AFEs, Define AFEs, Long Lead Development System AFEs, Post-Production Project Team AFEs, or Enhanced Recovery Project Team AFEs

 If a Non-Participating Party in a

 [Optional provision; check if to be applicable.]

+Contract Area Assessment and/or Permitting AFEs,

+[Optional provision; check if to be applicable.]

 Proprietary Geophysical Operation,

-Feasibility AFE, Define AFE, Long Lead Development System AFE, Post-Production Project Team AFE, or Enhanced Recovery Project Team AFE takes, or is deemed to have taken, the steps set forth in Article 16.9 (Settlement of Underinvestments), that Party is an Underinvested Party in an amount equal to _______ percent (___%) of the amount it would have paid had it participated in that activity, operation, or AFE until the Underinvestment is eliminated under Article 16.9 (Settlement of Underinvestments).
+Long Lead Well Operation AFE, Feasibility AFE, Define AFE, Long Lead Development System AFE, Post-Production Project Team AFE, or Enhanced Recovery Project Team AFE takes, or is deemed to have taken, the steps set forth in Article 16.9 (Settlement of Underinvestments), that Party is an Underinvested Party in an amount equal to _______ percent (___%) of the amount it would have paid had it participated in that activity, operation, or AFE until the Underinvestment is eliminated under Article 16.9 (Settlement of Underinvestments).
 If a Non-Participating Party in a Selection AFE takes, or is deemed to have taken, the steps set forth in Article 16.9 (Settlement of Underinvestments), that Party is an Underinvested Party in an amount equal to _______ percent (___%) of the amount that the it would have paid had it participated in that AFE until the Underinvestment is eliminated under Article 16.9 (Settlement of Underinvestments).

 Non-Consent Development Operations